know-how

 A modern plant

-With a floor area of 3,500 m², the new ultra-modern production building enables Rhums Clément to be packaged on site.
-Two bottling lines, a storage area and a shipping area ensure quality and traceability at every stage.
-This is also where the Clément tasting panel and experts bring out the full intensity of the flavors of current and future Clément rums.
+With a floor area of 3,500 m², the new ultra-modern production building enables Rhums Clément to be bottled on site.
+Two bottling lines, a storage area, and a shipping area ensure quality and traceability at every stage.
+This is also where the Clément tasting panel and experts bring out the full intensity of the flavours of current and future Clément rums.

 Harvest